nddipiazza/apache-genai-agent/AI_AGENT_KNOWLEDGE_GRAPH.md

 This is knowledge graph is a git project so must be initialized as a git repo with a "main" branch when done.

+I don't want the agent to create git repos.
+We should prompt the user to create Git repo and come back with the Git repo url.

 #### Steps for Initial Setup:

 1. **Project Discovery**